ikonomov/DiabloX/README.md

       * Teleport initial: 50 [35]; minimum: 30 [15]
 #### Items:
    * Effects of drinking Spectral Elixir: +1 to one attribute [+3 to all attributes].
-   * Helm of Spirits applies life regeneration magical effect of 3.75 hit points per second.
+   * Helm of Spirits applies life regeneration magical effect of 5 hit points per second.
    * Damage versus demons affix [+200%]:
       * Deadly Hunter: +50%
       * Civerb's Cudgel: +150%
    * Damage is applied 1 to 7 times for Lightning and 1 to 9 times for Fire affixes.
-   * Set to minimum values:
-      * Armor class for shields and armor.
-   * Set to maximum values:
-      * Armor class for helms.
+   * Maximum armor class:
+      *Full Plate Mail: 60
+      * Tower Shield: 18      *
-      * Affixes with a range of values.
+   * Unique items having affixes with a range of values are set to their maximum values.
-      * Staff charges.
    * Burgundy affix has been renamed to Russet.
    * All unique items are findable.
    * Town portal scrolls dropped as special items (from chests and barrels, replacing Mana or Healing potions) can be found on levels 2-8 [2-15].